Last updated: 23.08.2024

 The CO2 emission factor is set for the different services, but can also be set for the different price vehicle types under each service.

-By default, the CO2 emission factor for all price vehicle types under a given service is the same as for the service.
-This means that it is not necessary to configure any settings for the price vehicle type if the same CO2 emission factor as for the service is required.
+By default, the CO2 emission factor for all price vehicle types on a service is the same as the factor for the service.
+This means that it is not necessary to configure any settings for the price vehicle types on the service if the same CO2 emission factor as the service’s is required.

-Here are some examples to clarify how the CO2 emission factor is defined for different price vehicle types under a given service:
+Here are some examples to clarify how the CO2 emission factor is defined for different price vehicle types for a certain service:

 Step 1: Add the fuel and enter the CO2 emissions for the fuel